-Lydia Seymour has a specialist pensions and employment law practice.
+Lydia Seymour has a specialist pensions and employment law practice, including professional negligence claims in both areas.
 She has been recognised by the legal directories as a leading junior since 2005 and is listed for employment, pensions and professional negligence.

-Her practice includes all aspects of ‘black letter’ pensions law, including: de-risking, rectification, withdrawal arrangements in multi-employer schemes and trustee duties.
+Her practice includes all aspects of ‘black letter’ pensions law, including: de-risking, rectification, issues arising in multi-employer schemes and trustee duties.
 Her clients include the Pensions Regulator, employers, trustees, trade unions and individuals.

 She also acts in claims of professional negligence arising from actuarial and legal advice to pension schemes, including cases in which allegations of breach of duty have also been made in respect of professional or lay trustees.